A Java Code Generator for Pojo Builders

 }

-to see the generated source code.
+for the generated code.

 @GeneratePojoBuilder